hugohouel/piano-jazz-trainer/README.md

 Every d seconds, the program displays on the screen the symbol of the figure he has to play.
 Once the player gets confortable with d, he can then try with 0.9 * d, and so on, until he is able to play the right thing very quick.

+## Overview of the files
+This projects is composed of differents elements :
+* train.py : contains the intelligence of the training
+* getStatistics.py : allows to display in the terminal the differents scores of the player in every category (this makes reference to the scripts)
+* update.py : allows to quickly update the new time of the training, without having to open the file and change it manually.
+Ex : ```python update.py -f i_all.bat -t 1``` will modify the time parameter to the i_all.bat program, to 1 second.

 ## Getting Started

 Clone the repository.
 Run the train.py file with your python3 interpreter, using the command line to pass 3 required arguments